nemozny/vnc-share-physical-monitor/README.md

 ```
 &nbsp;

-#### Install login manager
+#### Install display manager
 To be able to login on a physical screen.
+Either xdm or whatever else you like.
 ```
 # apt-get install xdm
 ```